-Will the zombie knife ban affect diving?
+Could the zombie knife ban affect divers?

 Is it legal to buy, carry and use diving knives?